-I built a Buchla 296 Programmable Spectral Processor module for someone else.
+I built a 296 Programmable Spectral Processor module for someone else.
 The customer sent me a complete kit of parts and I assembled and tested the module.
-Many of the components are sourced through Mouser but specialized parts, panel, knobs, and PCBs have specific sourcing and I do not know the details.
+Many of the components are sourced through Mouser but specialized parts, panel, knobs, and PCBs have specific sourcing requirements.
 Although all the resistors and some ICs are pre-soldered there is still considerable time required to build this module.

 The PCBs come with most of the SMT parts pre-soldered.
 The two large electrolytic capacitors below the power connector have to be added.